The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 Summary:

-- Education materials are available on OceanWatch.
+- Education materials for marine pests are available on OceanWatch.

 Activity 2.7